wesleydpadilla/ninjaOneTakeHome/README.md

 $ npm start
 ```

-then run devices-clientapp inside of the devices-clientapp folder on any port that's not 3000
+open another terminal then run devices-clientapp inside of the ninjaOneTakeHome folder on any port that's not 3000

 ```bash
 $ npm start